 Outdoor gas appliances

 Portable outdoor appliances such as gas heaters and barbecues are ideal for use outdoors.
-However, these appliances can present a danger of carbon monoxide poisoning if used in areas with insufficient ventilation.
+However, these appliances can present a danger of carbon monoxide poisoning if used indoors or in semi-enclosed areas.

 Safe locations for using gas barbecues and gas patio heaters

 This brochure is designed to advise builders, gas fitters and consumers where gas-fired barbecues and patio heaters may be installed and used safely.

 Keep you and your family safe by following these simple steps: